kmatton/ASR-Helper/asr-models-support/Microsoft/README.md

 ### Using a Microsoft Speech-to-text Model to Transcribe your Data
+The steps described below can be used to produce text transcriptions for a collection of audio files.
+In addition to this, the speech_to_text.py script described below also produces confidence scores and timing information for each speech segment detect as well as word-level timing information.

 These instructions and the scripts mentioned in this section were created based on the Microsoft speech-to-text documentation found [here](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/speech-to-text-basics?tabs=import&pivots=programming-language-python), as well as the articles mentioned in the [extentions section](#extentions) below.

 To use a speech-to-text model to transcribe your data, follow these steps: